trothr/znetboot/CP_Commands.md

 From a privileged shell, you can issue CP commands using the `vmcp` command.
 From the virtual console of a 3270 session, you can issue CP commands using the `#cp` prefix.
-(3270 console input is otherwise delivered to Linux for processing.)
+(3270 console input is otherwise delivered to the running guest operating system, either CMS or Linux.)
 In this document, CP commands are presented both ways.

 Keep in mind that the shell treats any word starting with "`#`" as a comment.
 If you enter the "`#cp`" form of these commands